 Who Wears Scleral Lenses?

-Lux Vision and Optical, Providing Scleral Lenses for Patients From Worthington, Ohio
+Lux Vision and Optical, Providing Scleral Lenses for Patients From Powell, Ohio

 Scleral lenses are traditionally used for patients with keratoconus and vision correction after eye surgery, but today, eye doctors utilize modern scleral lenses to treat many other eye conditions and disorders.
 Many of Dr. Erin Papp‘s patients who were previously unable to wear contact lenses or struggled with prescription eyeglasses can now experience comfortable, superior vision through scleral lenses.